deis/workflow/src/using-workflow/process-types-and-the-procfile.md

 When deploying to Deis Workflow using a Heroku Buildpack, Workflow boots the `web` process type to boot the application server.
-When you deploy an application that has a Dockerfile or uses [Docker images](using-docker-images.md), Workflow boots the `cmd` process type.
+When you deploy an application that has a Dockerfile or uses [Docker images][docker image], Workflow boots the `cmd` process type.
 Both act similarly in that they are exposed to the router as web applications.
 However, the `cmd` process type is special because, if left undefined, it is equivalent to running the [container][] without any additional arguments.  (i.e. The process specified by the Dockerfile or Docker image's `CMD` directive will